zSwayz/Handbook/IRC.md

 * No advertising servers, other channels, or products.
 Providing information in context is fine, but don't tell everyone your server IP if nobody asked for it.
 * No threats directed towards other people or servers.
 * Offtopic discussion is allowed, but spigot related discussion takes priority.
 If somebody joins asking for support, pause your conversation and help them if you can.
+* In dispute, of unlisted rules, moderators say is final.